yosftag1/yosftag1/README.md

 # 👋 Hello, I'm Youssef Tag Eldin

 ------
-I’m a passionate AI researcher with a deep interest in the theoretical and mathematical foundations of intelligent systems.
+#I’m a passionate AI researcher with a deep interest in the theoretical and mathematical foundations of intelligent systems to devlop a better understanding of these systems and make them more reliable and roobust.
 I'm driven to apply AI in solving real-world challenges, especially in healthcare, and I’m also enthusiastic about exploring diverse fields like NLP and multi-agent systems.
 ---

 ## 🔬 Research Experience